 Summer 2008 Primo talks to the man and woman who gave him life and want Nothing But The Best For You, Honey.
 You're The Light Of Our Lives.
 Are you sure That Woman is not just after your money?
 Because you know, That Woman was laid off and hasn't found a new job.
 Maybe she's just LAZY and is marrying you so she doesn't have to work.

 Sure.
 Because there is nothing more appealing to an unemployed 44 year old woman than a divorced, alimony and cobra-paying mid-career, no patents, no stock options engineer.
-Who did not have a mean lawyer.* Who gave the house to Bertha and is paying for the storage unit where Bertha keeps her wine not because that is in the divorce decree but because it's on Primo's credit card as an auto-bill and he just hasn't noticed and it's not like Bertha is going to tell him because Bertha is many things but she is not stupid.
+Who did not have a mean lawyer.* Who gave the house to Isabel and is paying for the storage unit where Isabel keeps her wine not because that is in the divorce decree but because it's on Primo's credit card as an auto-bill and he just hasn't noticed and it's not like Isabel is going to tell him because Isabel is many things but she is not stupid.

 But who kisses great if you know what I mean.
 And is a wonderful companion.
 When we are not talking** about politics.

 Primo tells me that according to Sly and Doris, I am a gold digger.

 Why his parents think that everything they say to Primo is under the seal of some kind of parent-child confessional, I do not understand.
 Do they really think that what they say to him about me stops with him?
 No, he is a conduit.
 A one-way conduit, because his first loyalty is to me.
 I would not have married him otherwise.

 "Oh really?
 I'm marrying you for your money?
 What?
 Because I turned down all my other marriage proposals*** because I was waiting for a divorced middle-aged engineer?"
 [Smack!
 Love ya, honey!
 You know I do!
 But your parents make me NUTS!]